Rana Ayyub: Awards and recognition

+Threats

+Online violence against Ayyub is primarily driven by Twitter users aligned with Hindu nationalism and the ruling BJP.
+An International Center for Journalists (ICFJ) report found that Twitter has failed to address the abuse against her while withholding some of her tweets at the demand of the Indian Government.
+As per ICFJ's analysis, Ayyub receives abuse within 14 seconds of posting a tweet.

-In 2018, Rana was at the receiving end of multiple death and rape threats on twitter.
+In 2018, Ayyub was at the receiving end of multiple death and rape threats on twitter.
 Her personal details were made public and a deepfake pornographic video was released.
 In April 2018 she filed a complaint with Delhi Police, who subsequently decided to close the case in August 2020 saying that "despite efforts the culprits could not be identified yet."

-The United Nations Human Rights office called on the authorities in India to "act urgently to protect" her from death threats following an online hate campaign.
+Several United Nations Special Rapporteurs, associated with the Human Rights Council have intervened in her case three times, warned of the "serious risk" to her life, and called on the authorities in India to "act urgently to protect" her from death threats following an online hate campaign.
 The US State department's 2020 Human Rights Report specifically mentions the online trolling and death threats faced by Ayyub.
 In its report documenting online attacks against journalists around the world, the international non-profit Reporters Without Borders discussed the hate speech unleashed against Ayyub and called on the government and Delhi police to protect her.